boramorka/text-extraction-app/readme.md

 * :heavy_check_mark: English
 * :heavy_check_mark: Russian

-The :old_key: key technology is we used is a Tesseract OCR by Google that has Python API.
+The :old_key: key technology is a Tesseract OCR by Google that has Python API.
 ![Tesseract](https://github.com/boramorka/usercontent/blob/main/gifs/Tesseract.gif?raw=true)

 ## How To Use